VoltAgent/ai-agent-platform/README.md

               └─► OTLP Exporters (VoltOps, DataDog, Grafana)
 ```

-## Why AI Agents Need a Platform

-Contemporary AI agents go far beyond a single prompt/response.
-They plan, call tools, ingest proprietary data, and must be observable in production.
-Shipping that from scratch means solving orchestration, memory, retrieval, safety, deployment, and monitoring all at once.
-VoltAgent (the open-source runtime) and VoltOps (the managed observability and services layer) combine into a complete platform so teams can move from prototype to production without reinventing the stack.

-### Understanding AI Agent Development
-- **What is an AI agent?** An agent wraps an LLM with instructions, tools, memory, and policies so it can reason about goals and take actions ([Agent Overview](https://voltagent.dev/docs/agents/overview/)).
-- **Why orchestration matters:** Real workloads demand structured workflows, conditional logic, and coordination across sub-agents ([Workflows](https://voltagent.dev/docs/workflows/overview/), [Sub-agents](https://voltagent.dev/docs/agents/sub-agents/)).
-- **Foundational building blocks:** Tool integrations, retrieval/RAG, durable memory, guardrails, and observability come together to deliver reliable outcomes.

-### Why VoltAgent + VoltOps
-- **Full TypeScript stack:** `@voltagent/core` gives you typed agents, workflows, tools, memory, and logging that align with modern TS/Nx/PNPM practices ([Tooling](https://voltagent.dev/docs/tooling/)).
-- **VoltOps observability:** Visual traces, logs, cost tracking, replays, and prompt/version management turn black-box LLM behaviour into actionable insights ([VoltOps Platform](https://voltagent.dev/docs/observability/developer-console/)).
-- **Managed services when you need them:** VoltOps provides managed memory, prompt stores, OTLP exporters, and evaluation infrastructure so you can skip undifferentiated ops ([Managed Memory](https://voltagent.dev/docs/agents/memory/managed-memory/)).
-- **Designed for professionals, welcoming to newcomers:** Scaffold a project in minutes, but keep composability and extensibility for complex, regulated workloads.

 ## When to Use Each Capability

 | Scenario | Recommended Capability | Why it helps | Example | VoltOps Features |